chase-seibert/old-blog/_posts/2016-04-21-what-makes-a-product.md

 # A Good Product Takes Time

 Products to not happen over night.
-The spirit of MVP is to ship quickly, get user feedback and then interate.
+The spirit of MVP is to ship quickly, get user feedback and then iterate.
 Iteration will take months, if not years.
 If you can create a good product in less time, what is stopping anyone from creating the same product?

 User growth is often underestimated.
-You need a lot of users to validate your product hypothosis, but attracting those initial users will be very difficult.
+You need a lot of users to validate your product hypothesis, but attracting those initial users will be very difficult.
 This is even more true on mobile, where the [cost of user acquisition is much higher](http://venturebeat.com/2015/04/30/it-costs-more-than-3-to-acquire-a-mobile-user-now-fiksu-finds/).